awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

       helm repo update
       ```

    1. Install a release of the driver using the Helm chart\.
-If your cluster isn't in the `us-west-2` Region, then change `602401143452.dkr.ecr.us-west-2.amazonaws.com` to your Region's [container image address](add-ons-images.md)\.
+If your cluster isn't in the `us-west-2` Region, then change *`602401143452.dkr.ecr.us-west-2.amazonaws.com`* to your Region's [container image address](add-ons-images.md)\.

-      If you have used eksctl in Step 2
+      If you used `eksctl` in step 2:

       ```
       helm upgrade -install aws-ebs-csi-driver aws-ebs-csi-driver/aws-ebs-csi-driver \
       --namespace kube-system \